-\paragraph{Ablation study} To examine the effectiveness of each module in our model, we perform a series of ablation experiments (Table~\ref{Abl_WN18}).
-On WN18 dataset, we observe no significant performance decrease except for eliminating reciprocal training, which is beneficial in modeling atomic relations.
+To examine the effectiveness of each module in our model, we perform a series of ablation experiments (Table~\ref{main results table}).
 On WN18RR dataset, the most significant performance decrease occurs when we cancel the scaling operation, i.e., only model the relation as rotations.
 This confirms the contribution from scaling to the whole model.
-On FB15K-237 and YAGO3-10 datasets, we also observe a large drop of performance when removing the scaling operation.
+On FB15K-237 and YAGO3-10 datasets, we also observe a large drop in performance when removing the scaling operation.
 Also, self-adversarial negative sampling (adv) shows significant contribution, indicating the necessity to incorporate proper training techniques.
 In \textbf{Supplementary Note 4}, we also compared DensE and RotatE models without self-adversarial negative sampling and confirmed the superiority of DensE in this setting.
 Note that HAKE also uses the self adversarial technique in training.
 However, the ablation results are not provided.